percona/percona-server-mysql-operator/docs/enhancements/cross-cluster-replication/cross-cluster-replication.md

 **Expected behavior:** Set `ClusterSetBootstrapped` condition to `False` with reason and message from the error.
 Requeue with backoff; surface the condition until the user fixes connectivity.

-### 8.2 Primary endpoint reachable but not an InnoDB Cluster

-**Scenario:** The endpoint named as primary is a MySQL instance but not yet an InnoDB Cluster (e.g., user applied the ClusterSet CR before the per-site operator finished bootstrapping the primary).

-**Expected behavior:** Set `ClusterSetBootstrapped` condition to `False` with reason `NotAnInnoDBCluster`.
-The controller never bootstraps the primary's InnoDB Cluster itself, that's the per-site operator's job.
-Requeue; reconcile naturally resumes once the primary is ready.

-### 8.3 Replica endpoint is not a clean standalone
+### 8.2 Replica endpoint is not a clean standalone

 **Scenario:** A cluster listed in `clusters[]` (non-primary) probe result shows it is already part of some other InnoDB Cluster or ClusterSet.

 **Expected behavior:** Set `Ready` condition to `False` with reason `ReplicaNotStandalone`.
 Do not queue a `createReplicaCluster` Job as mysqlsh would refuse anyway, and a silent force-remove would risk data loss.

-### 8.4 `createReplicaCluster` Job fails
+### 8.3 `createReplicaCluster` Job fails

 **Scenario:** The Job exits non-zero (CLONE failed, network drop mid-operation, mysqlsh rejected for any reason).

-**Expected behavior:** Surface `Ready` condition with with `False` and the Job's stderr captured.
+**Expected behavior:** Surface `ReplicaManagementFailure` condition with with `True` and the Job's stderr captured.
 Do not retry automatically.
-User can re-trigger by `kubectl delete job psclusterset-...`, controller recreates on next reconcile.
+User can re-trigger by `kubectl delete job`, controller recreates on next reconcile.
 If the failure is environmental (unreachable target), user fixes the environment first.

-### 8.5 Primary unreachable during planned switchover
+### 8.4 Primary unreachable during planned switchover

 **Scenario:** User edits `spec.primaryCluster: cluster2`, `allowForceFailover: false`, and cluster1 (old primary) is unreachable.

-**Expected behavior:** Set `SwitchoverBlocked` with reason `PrimaryUnreachable`.
+**Expected behavior:** Set `SwitchoverFailed` and `PrimaryUnreachable` conditions.
 Do nothing.
 User either fixes cluster1 (reconcile naturally proceeds) or flips `allowForceFailover: true` (next reconcile uses `forcePrimaryCluster`).

-### 8.6 Dissolve fails during finalizer
+### 8.5 Dissolve fails during finalizer

 **Scenario:** User deletes the CR; finalizer's `<cs>.dissolve()` call fails because the primary is unreachable or mysqlsh errors.